Monocular Depth Estimation

 What are the computational requirements for real-time processing?

-Running deep neural networks for depth estimation is compute-intensive.
-Real-time inference (30fps) usually requires an edge AI accelerator, such as an NVIDIA Jetson module, a dedicated NPU, or a powerful modern CPU.
-Lightweight models (like MobileNet-based encoders) exist for lower-power microcontrollers.
+Running those deep neural networks for depth estimation is a real compute hog.
+Hitting real-time speeds like 30fps usually means an edge AI accelerator—think NVIDIA Jetson, a dedicated NPU, or a beefy modern CPU.
+There are lightweight options too, like MobileNet-based encoders, for low-power microcontrollers.

 How does the system handle "Scale Ambiguity"?

-A single image has no inherent sense of scale (a toy car close up looks like a real car far away).
-Robotics pipelines solve this by fusing camera data with wheel odometry or IMU data, or by training on stereo video where the baseline provides a known scale constraint.
+A single image can't tell scale on its own—a nearby toy car looks just like a distant real one.
+Robotics setups fix this by blending camera data with wheel odometry or IMU info, or by training on stereo video where the known baseline sets the scale.

 Can this technology handle transparent surfaces like glass doors?